 So When is the Last Day of Trading?

-Saturday 22nd September is Disney Store Uxbridge last day.
+Saturday 22nd September is Disney Store Uxbridge’s last day.

-Maybe a sixth Costa, now that coco-cola have bought them?
+Maybe a sixth Costa, now that coco-cola has bought them?